By Janet Byron, Senior Communications Consultant

-“For decades, people initiating insulin treatment were prescribed human insulin,” said Andrew J. Karter, PhD, senior research scientist with the Kaiser Permanente Division of Research.
-“However, in the 2000s this standard of care changed in most health systems when use of a new generation of insulin analogs rapidly surpassed the use of human insulin.”
+“NPH insulin has been the standard of care for decades,” said Andrew J. Karter, PhD, senior research scientist with the Kaiser Permanente Division of Research.
+“However, in the 2000s, this changed in most health systems and the use of new insulin analog products rapidly surpassed the use of NPH insulin.”

-Like human insulin, insulin analogs are used to help stablize levels of blood sugar throughout the day.
-In clinical trials, insulin analogs had modestly lower risk of nocturnal hypoglycemia, or low blood sugar during sleep, compared with human insulin.
+Insulin is used by diabetes patients to help stabilize levels of blood sugar throughout the day.
+In clinical trials, insulin analogs had modestly lower risk of nocturnal hypoglycemia, or low blood sugar during sleep, compared with NPH insulin.

-Now a large observational study conducted by Kaiser Permanente and the Yale School of Medicine, and published in JAMA (Journal of the American Medical Association), has found that people with type 2 diabetes who initiated treatment with the newer generation of insulin analogs — such as glargine and detemir — did not have substantially better outcomes than those initiating treatment with the older-generation human insulin NPH (neutral protamine Hagedorn).
+Now a large observational study conducted by Kaiser Permanente and the Yale School of Medicine, and published in JAMA (Journal of the American Medical Association), has found that people with type 2 diabetes who initiated treatment with insulin analogs — such as glargine and detemir — did not have substantially better blood sugar control or lower risk of hypoglycemia than those initiating treatment with NPH insulin.

-“We were able to compare the newer and older types of insulin in a large and diverse population of Kaiser Permanente type 2 diabetes patients who were newly prescribed insulin, under real-world conditions with uniquely detailed data about possible confounding factors and long-term outcomes,” said lead author and endocrinologist Kasia J. Lipska, MD, MHS, of Yale School of Medicine.
+“We were able to compare newly prescribed NPH insulins and insulin analogs in a large and diverse population of Kaiser Permanente type 2 diabetes patients, under real-world conditions with uniquely detailed data about possible confounding factors and long-term outcomes,” said lead author and endocrinologist Kasia J. Lipska, MD, MHS, of Yale School of Medicine.

 With funding provided by the National Institutes of Health, the researchers reviewed the electronic medical records of 25,000 patients diagnosed with type 2 diabetes in Kaiser Permanente’s Northern California region over a 10-year period.

 “NPH insulin is the standard of care for type 2 diabetes patients initiating insulin treatment at Kaiser Permanente,” said Richard Dlott, MD, endocrinologist and medical director of population care for Kaiser Permanente Northern California.
-“Over 90 percent of those initiating insulin treatment in our health care system are started on the human insulin.
-Kaiser Permanente is unique in that approximately 90 percent of privately insured patients with type 2 diabetes from other health systems in the U.S. are using insulin analogs.”
+“Over 90 percent of those initiating insulin treatment in Kaiser Permanente are started on the NPH insulin.
+In contrast, approximately 90 percent of privately insured patients with type 2 diabetes from other health systems in the United States are using insulin analogs.”